 - Preference will be given to applicants with SAT scores at or above 900 (two section total) or a 20 composite score on the ACT test

-- Applicant may be required to take the MNE Placement Test (COMPASS) to determine placement in appropriate English and math courses
+- Applicant may be required to take a Mercyhurst Placement Test to determine placement in appropriate English and math courses

 - If an applicant does not meet the required scores to enter into Research and Writing and/or Elementary Algebra, he or she must take preparatory classes.
 Placement into Research and Writing and Elementary Algebra will enable the student to enter into the two-year track program of study.
 If preparatory English or Math are required, a three-year track will be recommended